Trumbull commissioners approve new senior-citizen rides

 WARREN

-The Trumbull County commissioners on Wednesday approved the distribution of $195,000 in senior-citizen levy funds to four companies to provide rides to senior citizens.
+Trumbull County commissioners Wednesday approved the distribution of $195,000 in senior-citizen levy funds to four companies to provide rides to senior citizens.

 The companies selected are All-American USA Taxi of Warren, $52,340; Garwin Inc. of Hubbard, $52,340; Comfort Car-A-Van of Youngstown, $52,340; and Country Neighbor of Orwell, $37,980.